pigupp/music/README.md

-# music
+# Music Player 🎵
-Music-Player for my music.
+Because I need a place for me to host my *"music"*.